Office Buildings: Reopening a Healthy Indoor Environment for Occupants and the Planet

-To help you weed through the extensive information, articles, and ideas abounding that are related to COVID-19, NBI is compiling information relevant to building operations, design and policy-making to advance energy efficiency, zero energy, and zero carbon buildings while addressing COVID-19.
+To help you weed through the extensive information, articles, and ideas abounding that are related to COVID-19, NBI also compiled information relevant to building operations, design and policy-making to advance energy efficiency, zero energy, and zero carbon buildings while addressing COVID-19.
 Questions?
 Please email [email protected]

 COVID-19 Preparedness Resources webpage